Deaf–Hard of Hearing

-- Technical Assistance for Deaf and Hard of Hearing, Partnership for People with Disabilities, VCU – funded by VDOE to provide training and technical assistance in the area of hearing impairment and deafness.
+- Technical Assistance Center for Deaf/Hard of Hearing and VNOC, Partnership for People with Disabilities, VCU – funded by VDOE to provide training and technical assistance in the area of hearing impairment and deafness.

 - TTAC Online – A community linking people and resources to help children and youth with disabilities.

 - Enhanced Scope and Sequence Plus – lesson guides featuring model differentiated lessons for SOLs

 - Virginia Board of Audiology and Speech-Language Pathology – the Board of Audiology and Speech Language Pathology oversees the laws and regulations that govern the practice of speech language pathologists and audiologists in Virginia.

 - Virginia Department for the Deaf and Hard of Hearing (VDDHH) – works to reduce the communication barriers between persons who are deaf or hard of hearing and their families and the professionals who serve them.

 - Virginia Early Hearing Detection and Intervention Program, Virginia Department of Health – the goal of Virginia's Newborn Hearing Screening program is to identify congenital hearing loss in children by three months of age and enroll them in appropriate early intervention by six months of age.